Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 Any failure response from the Transport that matches the [conditions for cross-regional communication](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-sdk-availability) are handled by the [RetryHandler](../Microsoft.Azure.Cosmos/src/Handler/RetryHandler.cs) through the [ClientRetryPolicy](../Microsoft.Azure.Cosmos/src/ClientRetryPolicy.cs).

+`CancellationToken` passed down as input to the Public API can stop these retries.

-* HTTP connection failures or DNS resolution problems (HttpRequestException) - The account information is refreshed, the current region is marked unavailable to be used, and the request is retried on the next available region after account refresh (if the account has multiple regions).
+* HTTP connection failures or DNS resolution problems (HttpRequestException) - The account information is refreshed, the current region is marked unavailable to be used, and the request is retried on the next available region after account refresh if the account has multiple regions.
+In case no other regions are available, the SDK keeps retrying by refreshing the account information up to a [maximum of times](../Microsoft.Azure.Cosmos/src/ClientRetryPolicy.cs#L24).
 * HTTP 403 with Substatus 3 - The current region is no longer a Write region (write region failover), the account information is refreshed, and the request is retried on the new Write region.
 * HTTP 403 with Substatus 1008 - The current region is not available (adding or removing a region).
 The region is marked as unavailable and the request retried on the next available region.
 * HTTP 404 with Substatus 1002 - Session consistency request where the region did not yet receive the requested Session Token, the request is retried on the primary (write) region for accounts with a single write region or on the next preferred region for accounts with multiple write regions.